ShkalikovOleh/FreshmanRAG_bot/README.md

 # FreshmanRAG_bot
 Ukrainian Telegram bot assistant for freshmen based on RAG with LLM.

 Very often, first-year students have a lot of questions.
 But, unfortunately, they flatly refuse to read the pinned messages and guides.
 This forces us, those who help them, to answer the same questions many times.
-This bot aims to make the life of volunteers easier and provide answers or relevant links to the question to itself.
+This bot aims to make the life of volunteers easier by independently providing answers or relevant links to common questions.

 ## Bot functionality